sappelhoff/sappelhoff.github.io/README.md

 # info

-GitHub user pages for some reason MUST be served from the `master` branch.
+GitHub user pages for some reason MUST be served from the `main` branch.
 To acommodate this, the present repo uses the `gh-pages` branch as the *default branch*, to be set in the GitHub options.
-The `master` branch is an *orphan branch*, that the [`gh-pages-npm`](https://www.npmjs.com/package/gh-pages) package pushes the HTML files to.
+The `main` branch is an *orphan branch*, that the [`gh-pages-npm`](https://www.npmjs.com/package/gh-pages) package pushes the HTML files to.